 If you live in a part of the world with extended hours of sunlight, use blackout blinds or curtains to provide optimal amounts of light and dark.

 Do Hermit Crabs Need a Light at Night?

-Hermit crabs seemingly constantly bump into water bowls, and each other, at night.
-This is deliberate.
-Hermit crabs play by testing strength, colliding shells.
-They also deliberately spill water to add moisture to the substrate.
-It is not because they cannot see obstacles.
+Surprisingly, this is usually intentional.
+Hermit crabs play by testing strength, colliding into each other’s shells.
+They also deliberately spill water to add moisture to the substrate and increase humidity.

 Light Options for Hermit Crabs